laravel/docs/billing.md

         use Billable;
     }

-Cashier assumes your Billable model will be the `App\Models\User` class that ships with Laravel.
+Cashier assumes your Billable model will be `App\User`.
 If you wish to change this you can specify a different model in your `.env` file:

     CASHIER_MODEL=App\Models\User

-> {note} If you're using a model other than Laravel's supplied `App\Models\User` model, you'll need to publish and alter the [migrations](#installation) provided to match your alternative model's table name.
+> {note} If you're using a model other than the `App\User` model, you'll need to publish and alter the [migrations](#installation) provided to match your alternative model's table name.

 <a name="api-keys"></a>
 ### API Keys